 During the first 3 months of your stay in your new country, as EU national, you cannot be required to apply for a residence document confirming your right to live there - although in some countries you may have to report your presence upon arrival.

-After 3 months in your new country, you may be required to register your residence with the relevant authority (often the town hall or local police station), and to be issued with a residence document.
+After 3 months in your new country, you may be required to register your residence with the relevant authority (often the town hall or local police station), and to be issued with a registration certificate.

 You will need a valid identity card or passport and:

 - Certificate of employment or confirmation of recruitment from your employer

 - Proof you can support yourself without needing income support: resources may come from any source

 - Proof of enrolment at an approved educational establishment

 - Proof of comprehensive health insurance

 - Declaration that you have sufficient resources to support yourself without needing income support: resources may come from any source

 You do not need to provide any other documents.